binay-shah/drone/README.md

 -You can build the project and run the tests by running mvn clean package
 - Once successfully built, you can run the service by one of these two methods:

-`- mvn clean package
+- mvn clean package
 - java -jar  target/assignment-0.0.1-SNAPSHOT.jar
-- mvn spring-boot:run`
+- mvn spring-boot:run

 ## About the Service